-I first discovered them when l was in Portugal and l just loved them.
+I first discovered these tarts when l was in Portugal and l just loved them.
 They bring back so many happy memories of my time spent there as an Erasmus student at the University of Porto.

 One batch makes 10 tarts, with about 2 batches you are good to go, your guests will be so impressed.
 Some shops around here sell these custard tarts for over £1 each.